Skip to content

 Best forDemand estimationScenario testing

-Our Agent Simulation uses LLM-powered agents (Claude Opus) that combine microsimulation’s individual-level detail with ABM’s emergent behaviour — each agent has a synthetic persona AND can reason about complex tradeoffs.
+The LLM Agent Simulation uses LLM-powered agents (Claude Opus) that combine microsimulation’s individual-level detail with ABM’s emergent behaviour — each agent has a synthetic persona AND can reason about complex tradeoffs.

 “In the late 1980s, two of the present authors developed a microsimulation approach using a synthetic sample of 50,000 households… programs were run overnight in batch mode on a mainframe computer costing about £1.5 million.
 In Chapter 10, we reported on an application using a sample of one million households, and can be run in a few seconds real time on a personal computer costing around £1,000.” — Birkin & Clarke, Ch.
 12